 The foreword is not a part of the document that follows.
-It supplies, however, a necessary perspective for interpreting the document.
+It supplies, however, a necessary perspective for interpreting the document, originally named Academic Freedom for Students at Michigan State University.

 Student rights and responsibilities at Michigan State University must be understood against the social and historical background of the University itself.